Paul Birdsall Prize Recipients

 The Paul Birdsall Prize in European Military and Strategic History was established in 1985 by a generous gift from Professor Hans Gatzke, who remained anonymous until his death.

-The Birdsall Prize is currently awarded biennially for the most important work on European military or strategic history since 1870 by a citizen of the United States or Canada.
+The Birdsall Prize is currently awarded biennially for the most important work published in English on European military or strategic history since 1870.
 Paul Birdsall (d.
 1970) was a historian of European diplomatic and military affairs and a foreign service officer.